awesomedev82/StationeryHaven-Ract-ASP/README.md

 # 🌟Full Stack Stationery Heaven Store🌟

-### This project is an e-commerce application called "Stationery Heaven" that I developed to enhance my understanding of building a full-stack React and .NET app.
+### This project is an e-commerce application called "Stationery Heaven" that I developed to show my skillsets of building a full-stack React and .NET app.
 The application allows users to browse and purchase various stationery items.

 ## Functionalities Implemented 🛍️